JeDaVard/db-refactor/readme.md

 #
 ####**Class DbAdapter**

-Give the path of you json file.
+Give the path of your json file.
 For exemple if you used the **DbExport** for saving your json, you can use the **outputPath** property of the same instance.

 `const dataAdapter = new DataAdapter(dbExport.outputPath);`
 ##